hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 &emsp; &emsp; &emsp; \*\* *The Feynman Lectures in Physics*, vol. 2, ch.
 41. (Addison-Wesley, 1964.)

+"The older I get, the stranger it seems to me that my undergraduate education in physics and astronomy included virtually no instruction in fluids.
+I suspect I am not the only physicist who feels that way." -- [Chanda Prescod-Weinstein](http://www.cprescodweinstein.com/)\*\*\*

+&emsp; &emsp; &emsp; \*\*\* *Physics Today*, July 2022, p.
+53.

 **Welcome.**  This page aims to outline why a physicist should learn a little bit of fluid mechanics, and how to get started doing so.
+It exists because the subject is usually completely neglected in the standard physics curriculum.
 The page is currently under construction; thank you for your patience.
 &emsp; -- Christopher Tong, Ph.D. (physics).

 **Outline:**